jameslovallo/snappy/packages/carousel/README.md

 const carousel = document.querySelector('snappy-carousel#custom')

 carousel.onmouseover = () => {
   carousel.dataset.hovering = true
 }

 carousel.onmouseleave = () => {
   carousel.dataset.hovering = false
 }

 setInterval(() => {
   carousel.dataset.hovering !== 'true' && carousel.next()
 }, 5000)
 ```

 ## So there you have it.

-An easy-to-use, fast and accessible carousel that you can quickly use anywhere and style any way you like it, all for less than 2kb.
+An easy-to-use, fast and accessible carousel that you can quickly use anywhere and style any way you like, all for less than 2kb.